top of page

 Conclusion

-If you are likely to be a frequent user of AI denoise in Lightroom, and don't want to go for a long walk whilst waiting for the denoising of a batch of photos, then I would advise using AI enabled dGPUs such as Nvidia RTX40xx series (preferably RTX4060 or better), and maybe AMD Radeon RX7000 series.
-Aside from Apple M series laptops (preferably Pro, Max and Ultra models), I would avoid iGPUs, more recent iGPUs "may" be OK.
-Things will change for the better in 2025 with more powerful iGPUs for Windows devices expected.
+If you are likely to be a frequent user of AI denoise in Lightroom, and don't want to go for a long walk whilst waiting for the denoising of a batch of photos, then I would advise using AI enabled dGPUs such as Nvidia RTX series (preferably RTX4060 or better), and AMD Radeon RX 7000-9000 series.
+Aside from Apple M series laptops (preferably Pro, Max and Ultra models), I would generally avoid iGPUs, though more recent iGPUs "may" be acceptable.
+Things will change for the better in 2025 with more powerful iGPUs for Windows devices (such as AMDs Strix Halo) are expected.

 If you have any test results to add for recent GPUs, please use the comments section!